NIGMS Research Training Opportunities for Students Flyer [PDF 1.3KB]

-Prepare for a career in the biomedical or behavioral sciences with help from the National Institute of General Medical Sciences, part of the National Institutes of Health.
+Prepare for a career in the biomedical sciences with help from the National Institute of General Medical Sciences, part of the National Institutes of Health.

 We give grants to colleges and universities to prepare students for Ph.D. programs and to support their graduate research training.

 Apply to a school that has one of our programs and if accepted, you could get tuition, a stipend and other funds for your educational expenses.

 We offer research development programs that help students, including those from groups that are underrepresented in the biomedical sciences, prepare for Ph.D. programs.
 Underrepresented groups currently include African Americans, Hispanic Americans, Native Americans and Alaska Natives, natives of the U.S. Pacific Islands and individuals with disabilities.
 For undergraduate students, financial disadvantages may also be considered.

 We also support more than 270 programs across the country that provide and enhance graduate training in the research areas below.